• Skip to primary navigation

 Ingredients for healthy carrot cake with oat flour

 • Oat Flour- Oat flour is sold in stores, but it's also super easy to make at home.
 Simply blend old-fashioned oats in a high-speed blender until the oats become a fine powder (about 30 seconds to a minute).
 Store your oat flour in an air-tight container for up to three months.
+For more tips, see my Oat Flour Baking Guide.

 • Tapioca Flour- Tapioca flour keeps this cake light and airy.
 I use this brand, and it’s pretty easy to find.
+If you don't have tapioca flour, substitute half the amount of cornstarch.

 • Baking Powder and Baking Soda- To help the cake rise.